| | | | | | | | | | | | | | | | |

 Photo: La Jolla Mom

-I found it easy to walk through and shop, but the food tended to be a bit more at the forefront than at other markets.
+I found it easy to walk through and shop, but the food seemed to be a bit more at the forefront here compared to the other markets.
 The choice was almost overwhelming from multiple flavors of glühwein to enormous grills filled with sausages (and surrounded by eager diners).
-And, let’s not forget about the traditional gingerbread hearts, marzipan, herb candies, pretzels, and more.
-(Katie of La Jolla Mom)

 The whole market is comprised of 150 stalls, selling everything from soaps, scarves, and sausages to Christmas decorations, crafts and candles.
 You’re sure to find a few things to fill your stockings as well as your stomachs which will leave you feeling full of Christmas spirit.